 Why did Christ have to die this way?

-In this beautiful homily for Christ the King, Year C, Father Hanly looks at the Crucifixion and asks why Christ had to die this way.
+In this beautiful homily for The Feast of Christ the King, Year C, Father Hanly looks at the Crucifixion and asks why Christ had to die this way.

 And I think you have to kind of understand, because we don’t see too many coronations, but the crowning of a king or the crowning of a queen was an incredible, incredible event.